Bowtie-free graphs have a Ramsey lift: Structure of bowtie-free graphs

+It follows that bowtie-free graphs can be extended to good bowtie-free graphs that are made of chimneys and $K_4$'s (forming the edge set $E_0$) and a triangle free graph (with the edge set $E_1$).
 An example of a good bowtie-free graph is depicted in Figure~\ref{fig:bowtie-example}.
 Type 0 edges are depicted as solid lines, type 1 edges are dashed.
-We will use this graph as our reference graph thorough the paper.
+We will use this graph as our reference graph through the paper.